SDG 12 - Responsible consumption and production

 Decoupling environmental impacts from economic growth

 The EU’s progress in this area is monitored by four indicators.
-Two of them look at the ratio of resource use (materials and energy) to GDP, while the other two look at the harmful environmental impacts of consumption of toxic chemicals and emissions related to transport.
-Overall, these indicators show some progress over the past few years: the EU’s resource and energy productivity has risen, while consumption of hazardous chemicals has decreased and CO2 emissions from new cars have remained stable.
+Two look at the ratio of resource use (materials and energy) to gross domestic product (GDP) while the other two look at the harmful environmental impacts of consumption of toxic chemicals and CO2 emissions related to transport.

-Productivity of resources and energy has increased considerably over the past 15 years
+Resource and energy productivity has increased considerably over the past 15 years

 The observed trends, however, need to be interpreted with caution, as they might not be entirely due to the success of environmental policies.
-It is very likely that the drop in DMC from 2008 onwards was strongly influenced by the economic crisis : following the onset of the crisis, the use of materials declined rapidly.
-In 2017, total DMC was 16.8 % lower than in 2007, the year before the start of the economic crisis.
-This development was mostly caused by the rapid slowdown in construction activities, which account for the lion's share of total material use but contribute, in relative terms, much less to the EU economy .
-Other economic or technical factors might also have affected the positive trend in resource productivity, including the long-term shift of the EU towards a service economy, globalisation, an increasing reliance on imports, and even the nature of the indicator itself .
-The latter refers to the fact that DMC does not include 'hidden' raw material flows, which are required to generate imports or exports but are not part of the imported and exported raw materials and products .
+It is likely that the drop in DMC from 2008 onwards was strongly influenced by the economic crisis.
+Since the beginning of economic recovery in 2013, DMC has increased by 6.8 %.
+However, despite the recent increase, in 2018 total DMC was still 15.1 % lower than in 2007, the year before the economic crisis began.
+This development was mostly caused by ups and downs in construction activities, which account for the lion's share of total material use but contribute, in relative terms, much less to the EU economy .

-Consumption of toxic chemicals fell moderately in the long and short term
+Consumption of toxic chemicals have fallen moderately in the long and the short terms

 Most everyday products used by businesses and consumers are produced with the help of chemicals.
-Chemicals are one way for farmers to protect their crops from pests, and they are used as ingredients in pharmaceuticals, detergents, cosmetics, textiles, buildings and other artificial areas, as well as packaging.
-These uses make them a significant contributor to the EU economy, with sales worth EUR 507 billion in 2016 .
+This makes them a significant contributor to the EU economy, with sales worth EUR 565 billion in 2018 .
 The consumption of chemicals provides benefits to society, but can also entail risks to the environment and human health.
 Risk depends on both the hazard presented by the chemicals and the exposure to them.
-Tracking the consumption volumes of industrial chemicals that are hazardous to human and environmental health is, therefore, used as an imperfect proxy for human exposure .
+Tracking the consumption volumes of industrial chemicals that are hazardous to human and environmental health is, therefore, used as a proxy for human exposure .

-The decline in average CO2 emissions per km for newly registered passenger cars has slowed down in recent years
+The decline in average CO2 emissions per km for newly registered passenger cars has stalled in recent years

-Cars are responsible for around 12 % of total EU emissions of carbon dioxide (CO2), the main greenhouse gas .
-To reduce the negative impact of passenger cars on the environment, the EU has set mandatory emission reduction targets for new vehicles of 130 grams of CO2 per kilometre in 2015 and 95 grams of CO2 per kilometre in 2021 .
-These targets apply to a manufacturer’s new car fleet.
-For each manufacturer, a specific emission target is set according to the average mass of its new vehicles, using a limit value curve .
-The curve is set in such a way that the targets for the EU fleet average emissions are achieved.
+In 2017, cars were responsible for around 14 % of total EU-28 emissions of carbon dioxide (CO2), the main greenhouse gas .
+To reduce the negative impact of passenger cars on the environment, the EU has set mandatory targets for fleet-wide average emissions of new passenger cars of 130 grams of CO2 per kilometre in 2015 and 95 grams of CO2 per kilometre in 2021 .
+For each manufacturer’s new car fleet, a specific emission target is set according to the average mass of its new vehicles, in such a way that the above overall targets for the EU’s average fleet emissions are met.

-While the passenger car fleet in almost all Member States has grown over the past decade , average CO2 emissions per km from new passenger cars in the EU have fallen by 10.4 % since 2012, reaching 118.5 grams of CO2 per km in 2017.
-While the 2015 target has been met two years in advance, a recent slowdown in emission reductions observed since 2015 means further progress will be necessary to reach the 2021 target set at 95 grams of CO2 per km.
+Average CO2 emissions per km from new passenger cars in the EU have fallen by 5.4 % since 2013, reaching 119.6 grams of CO2 per km in 2018.
+While the 2015 target has been met two years early, a recent slowdown in emission reductions has been observed since 2015 and in 2018 average emissions even increased by 1.6 grams of CO2 per km as compared to 2017.
+This means that further progress will be needed to reach the 2021 target set at 95 grams of CO2 per km.